jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Bite           S               T              1D6+1D2         As for Head   -

-                                                                                          77
-Alex Greene (order #3140110)                                                                               8
-       Gorgon
+## Gorgon
 Monsters of legend who posess the upper bodies of women but the lower body of giant snakes.
 Their heads are wreathed in serpents instead of hair.
-The monster’s face can shift into something so hideous that anyone who sees it is automatically and immediately turned to stone, the victim’s spirit trapped helpless inside the statue.
+The monster's face can shift into something so hideous that anyone who sees it is automatically and immediately turned to stone, the victim's spirit trapped helpless inside the statue.
 This is a passive gaze attack.

 Whilst gorgons are often solitary creatures, residing far from human sight, they do socialise with